neoforged/Documentation/docs/entities/renderer.md

 public class MyEntityModel extends EntityModel<MyEntityRenderState> {}
 ```

-Note that in the above example, we directly extend `EntityModel`; depending on your use case, it might be more appropriate to use one of the subclasses instead.
+Note that in the above example, we directly extend `EntityModel`; depending on your use case, it might be more appropriate to use one of the subclasses, or even just `Model` or a non-entity-related subclass of `Model`, instead.
 When creating a new model, it is recommended you have a look at whatever existing model is closest to your use case, and then work from there.

 Next, we create a `LayerDefinition`.
 A `LayerDefinition` is basically a list of cubes that we can then bake to an `EntityModel`.
 Defining a `LayerDefinition` looks something like this: